 Influenza Vaccination Eligibility

-The following groups are eligible for the flu vaccine in the first phase beginning in October this year:
+The following groups of people are recommended to have the free flu vaccine this year:

 - Pregnant women

 - People aged 6 months or over with an eligible health condition

 - NHS independent contractors including GP, dental and optometry practices, community pharmacists and laboratory staff (working on coronavirus testing) and support staff